Justin I: Later years

 The later years of the reign of Justin were marked by increased tension with the Empire's neighbours, especially the Ostrogoths, and the Sassanids.
 In 526 Antioch was destroyed by an earthquake with an estimated 250,000 deaths.
 Justin arranged for sufficient money to be sent to the city for both immediate relief and to start reconstruction.
-The rebuilding of the Great Church and many other buildings was overseen by Ephraim, the comes Orientis, whose efforts saw him replace Euphrasius as the Chalcedonian Patriarch of Antioch.
+The rebuilding of the Great Church and many other buildings was overseen by Ephraim, the comes Orientis, whose efforts saw him replace Euphrasius as the Chalcedonian patriarch of Antioch.
 Many of the buildings erected after the earthquake were destroyed by another major earthquake in November 528, although there were far fewer casualties.

 Procopius of Caesarea's Byzantine historia indicate that Justin I's mental faculties had begun to decline in his old age, going as far as to write "the Emperor, as an idiot and advanced in age, caused the laugh of the environment, and was also accused of delays in decisions and inability for his duties."

 Justinian

-During his uncle's reign Justinian successively occupied the positions of comes domesticorum, commander of the imperial guard, patrician, and, in 521, consul.
-In 525, Justin repealed a law that effectively prohibited a member of the senatorial class from marrying women from a lower class of society, including the theatre, which was considered scandalous at the time.
-This edict paved the way for Justinian to marry Theodora, a former mime actress, and eventually resulted in a major change to the old class distinctions at the Imperial court.
-She came to participate in Justinian's rule with very significant and powerful influence.
+During his uncle's reign Justinian successively occupied the positions of candidatus, patrician, a consul (in 521), and then a general.
+In 525, Justin passed a new law that effectively allowed a member of the senatorial class to marry reformed actresses, paving the way for Justinian to marry Theodora, a former mime actress.
+In 525, Justin elevated Justinian as caesar.
 Justin's health began to decline and he formally named Justinian as co-emperor and, on 1 April 527, as his successor.
 On 1 August Justin died and was succeeded by Justinian.